How to care for your hair in the summer? Hair care secrets

 Summer is the time when we want to look and feel beautiful from head to toe.
 Healthy and shiny hair is an essential part of our beauty, so it's worth taking care of it, especially during the summer.
 However, long hours at the beach, swimming in salty water, or sun exposure can negatively impact the condition of summer hair.

 But don't worry!
-In this article, trichologist and medical scalp micropigmentation specialist Łukasz Budzyński, M.A., will share his best hair care tricks and secrets that will leave your hair radiant, smooth, and full of life.
+In this article, Lublin-based trichologist and medical scalp micropigmentation specialist Łukasz Budzyński, M.A., will share his best hair care tricks and secrets that will leave your hair radiant, smooth, and full of life.

 The impact of UV radiation on our hair